 all part of the How We Used to Sleep project between The University of Manchester and the National Trust, funded by the AHRC.
 An integral part of Anna’s role involves ensuring the project leaves a legacy for the future as the hall continues to explore Tudor preventative healthcare regimes over the next 3 years.Find out about upcoming sleep-related activities by following the hall on Twitter:@NTlittlemoreton.

-Rachel Winchcombe has recently completed her PhD at the University of Manchester and is a researcher for the How We Used to Sleep project.
+Dr Rachel Winchcombe is a researcher for the How We Used to Sleep project and a lecturer in early modern history at the University of Manchester.
 Her interest in early modern preventative healthcare and the system of the six non-naturals began during her doctoral research.
 An important aspect of Rachel’s research looks at the ways in which English understandings of bodily health impacted upon the development of English colonialism in America in the sixteenth century.
 Rachel’s role for this project involves updating the blog with all things sleep-related, developing educational resources on humoral theory, the six non-naturals, and early modern sleep management, and disseminating the fascinating and complex history of sleep to the general public.
 Follow Rachel on Twitter @rachelwinchers.